clariusdev/cloud/README.md

 * Accepts a POST request
 * Does not require authentication

+Upon receiving the notification, make sure to acknowledge it by responding with a 2xx status code.
+Later, asynchronously retrieve the data by following the download URL.

+⚠️ If you process the data synchronosly before responding to the notification, it can take a lot of time and the request might time out on our end.
+So, even if you've successfully received the notification, from our side it would look like a failure.
+Currently, we do not implement notification retries but, in the future, we might.

 ## Notification payload

 Notification payload contains the uploaded exam's UUID, ID of the customer who uploaded the exam, a URL where this exam's data can be retrieved, a UUID of this submission (request) and a timestamp when the user submitted this exam.